The Evil Touch: Cast

 Morrow and McGavin each directed one of the episodes they acted in.
-Australian actors in supporting roles included Jack Thompson, Elaine Lee, John Morris, June Thody, Tony Bonner, Neva Carr Glyn, Janet Kingsbury, Mirren Lee, Reg Evans.
+Australian actors in supporting roles included Jack Thompson, Elaine Lee, John Morris, June Thody, Tony Bonner, Neva Carr Glyn, Janet Kingsbury, Mirren Lee, Reg Evans, Peter Gwynne, Mark Lee, Carole Skinner, Briony Behets, Roger Ward, Rowena Wallace, Peter Sumner, John Meillon and Wendy Playfair.

 Filmink magazine called it "pure Rick Dalton territory".

 Broadcasts

 The series was initially screened in Australia by the Nine Network in a prime time slot.
 The series was also screened in first-run syndication and later re-ran on TV Land in the US and ITV in the UK, with later airings in the 1990s on Bravo.
 In Australia it was repeated in a late-night slot several times up until the mid-1980s.